At some point or another…every person on Earth fantasizes about owning their very own drum set.

 By this point, we’ve pretty much covered every you need to know about drum set shell packs.

 So the only thing left to do now, is to use your new knowledge to start comparing models.

-But since there literally 100’s of possible options to choose from…it’s impossible to narrow things down to a short list of recommendations to suit almost anyone.
+But since there are literally 100’s of possible options to choose from…it’s impossible to narrow things down to a short list of recommendations to suit almost anyone.

-So what I’ve done instead, is simply create a list of the best-selling and most highly reviewed shell packs currently on the market…and hopefully, one of them feel right to you.
+So what I’ve done instead, is simply create a list of the best-selling and most highly reviewed shell packs currently on the market…and hopefully, one of them will feel right to you.